 Clear protocols should guide communication and coordination among organizations, systems, and the wider community.
 Several tools may be in use that aim to identify risk and lethality.
 Collaborating partners should know what tools are being used by whom, what information should or should not be shared, and when information needs to be relayed to inform subsequent decisions.

 Survivor Advisory Board

-DV RISC is informed by a Survivor Advisory Board composed of individuals who are survivors of domestic violence and family survivors of domestic violence homicide.
-The board meets on a quarterly basis and advises on the development of the DV RISC resource center, to ensure the voices of those most impacted by domestic violence, including survivors and family members of domestic violence homicide, are included.
+DV RISC is informed by a Survivor Advisory Board composed of individuals who are survivors of intimate partner violence and family survivors of intimate partner homicide.
+The Board meets on a quarterly basis and advises on the development of the DV RISC resource center, to ensure the voices of those most impacted by intimate partner violence, including survivors and family members of intimate partner homicide, are included.

 In commitment to our values and guiding principles, DV RISC partners with culturally responsive agencies, subject matter experts, and consultants, to meet the individual needs of communities and identify emerging best strategies in reducing risk and preventing domestic violence homicides.